The Big 5 Life-Threatening Rhythms Nurses Must Know

 What it is:

-A special kind of V-Tach with twisting peaks.
-It’s linked to low magnesium or prolonged QT interval.
-It can suddenly turn into V-Fib.
+A special type of V-Tach with twisting peaks.
+Often linked to low magnesium or prolonged QT interval, it can suddenly degenerate into V-Fib.

-• Polymorphic V-Tach: QRS complexes twist up and down around the baseline, forming a ribbon or spindle shape.
+• Polymorphic V-Tach: QRS complexes twist around the baseline like a ribbon or spindle

 🗝️ Quick Rhythm Comparison